SAP-samples/vora-vine/README.md

 The steps to load VINE data to SAP Vora Developer Edition and SAP Vora Cluster is different.
 Please follow the respective section below based on your SAP Vora setup

-### SAP Vora Developer Edition
+### SAP Data Hub Developer Edition

+   Follow the below steps once your container is up and running

    1. Download all the files from [here](../../archive/master.zip)

-   2. Copy the files present in the data folder to Shared folder of your Host System.
+   2. Copy the files present in the data folder to your container using the following command:-

+      `docker cp data <container name>:/tmp/data/`

+   3. Start the bash shell of the container using the following command:-

+      `docker exec -ti <Container id eg: 89a19a7df5e2> /bin/bash`

-   3. Push the files present in the data folder to HDFS.
+   4. Push the files present in the data folder to HDFS.

-      `hdfs dfs –put /mnt/hgfs/<shared_folder_name>/<filename> /user/vora`
+      `hdfs dfs –put /tmp/data/* /user/vora`

+      *If the folder "user/vora" doesnt exist then , do create the folder structure using the following command*

+      `hdfs dfs -mkdir /user`

+      `hdfs dfs -mkdir /user/vora`

-   4. Check if the files are correctly loaded in to HDFS.
+   5. Check if the files are correctly loaded in to HDFS.

       `hdfs dfs -ls /user/vora`